 The geosynthetic behavior observed in the laboratory from unconfined tests has to be correlated with the performance in field applications, which have different loading and boundary conditions.
-In general, it has been difficult to replicate field conditions using the aforementioned unconfined tests.
-Consequently, unconfined tests should only be considered as index parameters rather than actual design properties for geosynthetic-reinforced flexible pavements.

-4.2.2 Confined tests
+4.2.2 Confined Tests

 Geosynthetics used for base reinforcement are under the confinement of soil and subjected to dynamic loading (traffic).
 These conditions cannot be simulated by monotonic unconfined tests.
-Geosyntheticsoil confinement depends not only on the macrostructure and properties of geosynthetics but also on the properties of soil and, most importantly, on the interaction between geosynthetics and soil particles (Han et al. 2008).
+Geosynthetic-soil confinement depends not only on the macro-structure and properties of geosynthetics but also on the properties of soil and, most importantly, on the interaction between geosynthetics and soil particles (Han et al. 2008).
 The interaction between soil and geosynthetics under confinement, specifically the confined stress-strain properties of the geosynthetics, has been focus of previous research.
 A Federal Highway Administration (FHWA) sponsored study focusing on existing confined tensile tests for geosynthetics concluded that the unconfined response of geosynthetics is overly conservative and that confinement significantly improves their mechanical response (Elias et al. 1998).
 Recently, a number of confined tests have been proposed, out of which six tests have focused on characterizing the behavior of geosynthetics used to reinforce flexible pavements.
 These tests include the cyclic plate load test, cyclic triaxial test, cyclic pullout test, bending stiffness test, modified pavement analyzer test, and the pullout stiffness test.

 The cyclic plate load test has generally involved large scale laboratory experiments on reinforced and unreinforced pavement sections (Al-Qadi et al. 1994, Cancelli et al. 1996, Haas et al. 1988, Miura et al. 1990, Perkins 1999).
-The test setup designed by Perkins (1999) consisted of a 2 m wide and 1.5 m high reinforced concrete tank (Figure 17).
+The test setup designed by Perkins (1999) consisted of a 2 m wide and 1.5 m high reinforced concrete tank (Fig. 9).
 The model pavement section was constructed with a geosynthetic at the interface of the base course and subgrade layers.
 The load was applied by a pneumatic actuator in the form of a trapezoidal wave pulse, which generated a maximum surface pressure of 550 kPa on the pavement.
 The force and displacement responses were measured using a load cell and eight surface LVDTs.
 TBRs ranging from 1 to 70 and BCRs ranging from 20% to 50% were obtained using cyclic plate load tests in sections involving geotextile and geogrid reinforcements (Hsieh and Mao 2005).
 These tests were reported to have successfully demonstrated the effect of soil confinement and dynamic loading.
 However, facilities in which cyclic plate loading can be conducted are not readily available, thus restricting the application of this test to research studies.
 In addition, the cyclic plate loading test was considered to have important drawbacks associated with the testing procedures, time demands, and appropriate simulation of rolling wheel loads (Han et al. 2008).

-Figure 17: Cyclic plate load test (Perkins 1999)
+Fig. 9 Cyclic plate load test (Perkins 1999)

-The cyclic triaxial test (Figure 18) has been used to measure the ability of soils to develop shear stresses induced by cyclic loading (ASTM D5311 2004).
-The resilient modulus, M_r , of the soil aggregates computed using this test has been specifically used as input in the M-E design (NCHRP 2000).
+The cyclic triaxial test has been used to measure the ability of soils to develop shear stresses induced by cyclic loading (ASTM D5311 2004).
+The resilient modulus, $M{r}$ , of the soil aggregates computed using this test has been specifically used as input in the M-E design (NCHRP 2000).
 This test was modified by Perkins et al. (2004) to quantify the change in resilient modulus and permanent deformation behavior due to the addition of geosynthetics to the aggregate layer of pavements.
 The results from cyclic triaxial tests indicate that the use of reinforcements does not affect the resilient modulus of the aggregates, although it reduces significantly the pavement permanent deformations.
-Also, reinforcements were observed to increase the stiffness of the aggregate in zones above and below the geosynthetic (the thickness of these zones was observed to be similar to the specimen radius, or 150 mm).
-However, relatively poor repeatability of the test results was achieved, making it difficult to quantify differences in the performance expected from the different geogrid products.
-Also, an appreciable permanent deformation was not observed until reaching mobilized friction values of approximately 30°.